amitxv/PC-Tuning/docs/physical-setup.md

 - Use an M.2/NVMe heat sink

-- Mount a fan over VRMs, CPU backplate, storage devices, PCH, NIC and other hot spots
+- Mount a fan over VRMs, CPU backplate, storage devices, PCH, network interface controller and other hot spots

 - Replace stock thermal pads with higher-quality ones